clokep/relapse/docs/workers.md

 There is also support for moving background tasks to a separate worker.
 Background tasks are run periodically or started via replication.
-Exactly which tasks are configured to run depends on your Synapse configuration (e.g. if stats is enabled).
+Exactly which tasks are configured to run depends on your Relapse configuration (e.g. if stats is enabled).
 This worker doesn't handle any REST endpoints itself.

 To enable this, the worker must have a unique